The Best Trotting Betting Sites in 2021

 Trotting Betting Strategy

-We have found, over the years, that the type of bet you place is almost as important as what you place it on.
-And having at least a basic knowledge of some of the bet types that are available can boost your winnings or give a degree of forgiveness when some of your selections go to plan.
+Over the years, we have found that the type of bet you place is almost as important as what you place it on.
+And having at least a basic knowledge of some of the available betting types can boost your winnings or give a degree of forgiveness when some of your selections go to plan.

-A tip we would share is to repeat your bets but reduce the stake.
-If we are planning on placing a £10 accumulator, we often break that bet down into 4 x £2.50 accumulator bets.
-This gives you the option to cash-out some of the bets, while letting some of them go full term.
+Another of the trotting betting tips we would like to share is to repeat your bets but reduce the stake.
+If we plan on placing a £10 accumulator, we often break that bet down into 4 x £2.50 accumulator bets.
+This gives you the option to cash-out some of the wagers while letting some of them go full term.

 Interesting Facts and Stats